TheGodSkill/TheGodSkill/README.md

-# Welcome to Brokeskill's GitHub Profile! 👋
+# Brokeskill's GitHub Profile! 👋

 ## About Me

-Hey there!
-I'm Brokeskill, a passionate programmer with a love for robotics and technology.
-I enjoy diving into the world of code and building cool things.
-Here's a bit more about me:
+Hi I'm Brokeskill, a programmer with a love for robotics and technology.

-- 🚀 Currently exploring the realms of programming and robotics.
-- 💻 Proficient in Python, Java, and more.
-- 🤖 Always up for a challenge in building and tinkering with robotic systems.

-## Technologies I Love

 - **Programming Languages:**
   - Python
   - Java
   - Kotlin
   - Flutter
+  - C#

 - **Robotics:**
   - Building and programming robotic systems